 How and when they pop up, though, is anyone’s guess–and can really keep guys on their toes.

-Lucky for you, there are ways to lessen pre-period woes, such as eating regularly (which keeps your blood sugar level and prevents the hunger crankies), doing relaxing activities (which lowers your risk of a plunging estrogen stress-out) and treating yourself well (which helps bring flagging levels of feel-good brain chemicals back up).
+Lucky for you, there are ways to lessen pre-period woes, such as eating regularly (which keeps your blood sugar level and prevents the hunger crankies), doing relaxing activities (which lowers your risk of a plunging estrogen stress-out), avoiding too much caffeine (overdoing it on caffeine can trigger irritability) and treating yourself well (which helps bring flagging levels of feel-good brain chemicals back up).

-How to explain your premenstrual Week 4 to a man:
+How to explain your Week 4 to a man:

 Remember that time you quit smoking cigarettes or drinking coffee cold turkey–even though everyone begged you to taper off slowly?
 And as your body went through this sudden withdrawal, you were irritable, moody, achy, anxious and depressed–and you wondered what you did to deserve a fate more disastrous than the cancellation of MTV Cribs?

 Well, my hormones are just as addictive as those cigarettes and coffee.
 And right now my body is making a lot less–so I’m going through a bit of withdrawal that can affect my mood and intensify discomfort at times.

 Now, this doesn’t mean I’m not as capable of doing stuff on these days.
 It just means that if I get hungry or stressed, I won’t be politely sugar-coating my feelings the way I do during other weeks of my cycle.
 (And, yes, that was sugar-coating in those other weeks, so you’re welcome.)
 So, please save anything stupid you want to say to me for Week 1.